7axzn/Iftar_Manager/README.md

-# Iftar_Manager
+# Iftar Manager 🕌🍽️

-Iftar Manager is a C++ application built using Object-Oriented Programming (OOP) to manage guest reservations for Iftar during Ramadan.
-It demonstrates core OOP principles  through classes like "guest" and "Iftar_Manager", allowing for adding, updating, removing, sorting, and sending reminders to guests.
+**Iftar Manager** is a simple C++ project that uses Object-Oriented Programming (OOP) to manage Iftar reservations during Ramadan.

+## 🚀 Features

+- Add new guests with their contact info and Iftar date
+- Display all guests and their invitation details
+- Update or remove guests by name
+- Sort guests based on their invitation date
+- Send reminders for specific Iftar dates

+## 🧱 OOP Concepts Demonstrated

+- **Encapsulation**: Guest data is encapsulated in the `guest` class.
+- **Abstraction**: `Iftar_Manager` provides high-level methods for reservation handling.
+- **Modularity**: Separate logic for guest management improves maintainability.

+## 🛠️ Technologies

+- Language: C++
+- No external libraries used